palantir/gradle-docker/readme.md

 ```

 ### Docker Login
 Add a private docker repository with credentials, to log in before pushing images.
 If dockerLogin isn't specified in build file, the tasks is skipped.
-The credentials
+The credentials to login has to be set as environment variables.
 ````gradle
 dockerLogin {
     repository 'my.private.repo'